 Indigenous Student Services (ISS) strives to be a home away from home for Indigenous students.

 You can talk with the Senior Advisor, Indigenous Wellness Counsellor, meet other students and join in activities and cultural events provided by Indigenous staff for Indigenous students.
-Further, faculty advising for Indigenous students in the Faculty of Health Sciences can access a Faculty Advisor through Indigenous Health Learning Lodge (IHLL).
+Further, Indigenous students in the Faculty of Health Sciences can access a Faculty Advisor through Indigenous Health Learning Lodge (IHLL).

 The following are just some of the services you will find at McMaster and the ISS.